 Does sugar contribute to weight gain?

+Sugar, a hot topic in the diet world!
+Sweetness of life has gotten a bad rap for causing weight gain.
 It’s been blamed for all kinds of health problems, including tooth decay and diabetes.
-But does sugar actually contribute to weight gain?
+But actually, does sugar contribute to weight gain?

 The answer is “yes” but not in the way you might think.